slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Hard work is simply the refuge of people that have nothing to do."
 -- Oscar Wilde*

-> *"I drink to make other people more interesting."
--- Ernest Hemingway*

-> *"The happiest of all lives is a busy solitude."
--- Voltaire*

-> *"Clutter is the physical manifestation of unmade decisions fueled by procrastination."
--- Christina Scalise*

 > *"Think of each day as a single life."
 -- Seneca*

-> *"The price of anything is the amount of life you exchange for it."
--- Henry David Thoreau*

-> *"He who buys what he does not need, steals from himself."
+> *"He who buys what he does not need, steals from himself." (...)
--- Proverb*

-> *"If a little is not enough for you, nothing is."
+"Joy and sorrow sleep on the same bed."
--- Epicurus*
+-- Proverbs*

 > *"To measure your quality of life, simply do nothing and see how it feels." (...)
 "People who live far below their means enjoy a freedom that people busy upgrading their lifestyles can’t fathom." (...)